 Going back to our example, gardening is one of those topics with a huge potential audience.
 Just don’t mess it up by talking about Megan and Harry, or how much you love cats.

 You can only pull off talking about different topics if they’re related.
-This blog talks about working from home and blogging to make money.
-There’s a big overlap and both topics interest my audience.
+My lifestyle blog talks about fitness and healthy eating.
+These topics are related and both interest my audience.

 Making money with a small niche.

 Simply Hatch doesn’t have a huge audience.
 Helping beginner bloggers doesn’t easily lend itself to high numbers of pageviews.
-My often neglected lifestyle blog attracts almost double the traffic I have on this site.
+My often neglected lifestyle blog attracts way more traffic than I have on this site.

 There are two ways I make money on this blog; affiliate marketing and selling my own digital products in the form of ebooks and online courses.